 That is what this blogpost series sets out to answer.

 And how urgent is the need to make a difference?

 Let the image at the top of this blogpost of the Victoria Falls in Zimbabwe, and this tweet about a Reuters article from yesterday’s Guardian, in combination with this marketing blurb Best time to visit Victoria Falls, answer the question of how urgent it all is.

-In the next blogpost, I outline the factors contributing to this urgency.
+In the next blogpost #2: Close to the planet’s carrying capacity, I outline the factors contributing to this urgency.